No obligations & no credit card required

 Wage Payment Act and FLSA

-The Fair Labor and Standards Act establishes that individuals employed in the private sector must be paid minimum wage.
+The Fair Labor Standards Act establishes that individuals employed in the private sector must be paid minimum wage.
 These requirements also cover federal, state, and local government employees.

-• The employee would keep all of the tips, regardless of the amount;
+• The employee would keep all of the tips, regardless of the amount.

 Another exception to the minimum wage laws is the employment of underage workers.